KasualBusiness/RecyclerFragment/README.md

 ### Basic usage

-Create a layout for your fragment that will hold the `RecyclerView` and inflate this layout inside your newly created `Fragment`.
+Create a layout for your fragment that will hold the `RecyclerView`

 recycler_layout.xml: